appacademy/unified-setup/windows-setup.md

 ## Install everything else

-Now that you have WSL installed you can install all the rest of these tools:
+Now that you have WSL installed you can install all the rest of these tools in this order:

 - [Google Chrome](google-chrome-setup.md)
 - [Visual Studio Code](visual-studio-code-setup.md)